Here’s a few things we think you should know.

 We do, of course, try to avoid these situations, as they cause problems for everyone, and we always advise our clients in advance if we think that a project is suffering from ‘mission creep’.

-3. Work (both 2D and 3D) placed in a shared folder on GrabCAD, or on the MN website, is available for clients at any time, but at our discretion, downloading of files may only be made available upon final approval and settlement of invoices.
+3. Work (both 2D and 3D) placed on the MN website, is available for clients at any time (excluding outages and server downtime) Occasionally, at our discretion, downloading of files may only be made available upon final approval and settlement of invoices.

 We do this to protect our IP, but we also understand the commercial nature of our clients’ business.
 If time is a critical issue, please talk to us.

 We work completely digitally, and create no physical product, so approval of 3D models is provided via an interactive render, which allows the client to move and rotate the model on screen, in real time

 We set no time limit on the storage of project files, but we do regularly clear our servers to free up space.

 We won’t delete any project files for a minimum of 6 months from final approval, and we’ll always let you know before we do this.
 If you want to keep the files on storage, that’s fine.
 Just let us know.

 You can also request deletion of any of your project files at any time.
 In those cases, we’ll send you a signed confirmation that we’ve deleted all copies of your work.

 We store files because we find that clients often come back and want work re-adapted, or altered for future projects.
 Sometimes, it’s just that a 3rd party client changes their mind further down the line, so keeping things on file makes sense.
 However: